-However, a person’s brain activity does differ, depending on what task they are doing.
+However, a person’s brain activity does differ depending on what task they are doing.

-Although people do not fall neatly into the categories of left-brained or right-brained, there are some differences in what the left and right hemispheres do.
+Although people do not fall neatly into the categories of left-brained or right-brained, there are differences in what the left and right hemispheres do.

 Differences in the left and right brain hemisphere function exist in:

 While the brain uses multiple areas to process and generate emotional responses, the right side of the brain is dominant in these processes.
 This is the case for all emotions.